seanluce/ANFHealthCheck/README.md

 ## Requirements

 * An SMTP server to send the emails.
-You can use Azure SendGrid or any other SMTP server of your choice.
+You can use SendGrid or any other SMTP server of your choice.
 * Azure NetApp Files - of course! :D

 ## Need help?